mykaomas/01-Code-Refractor/README.md

 # Horiseon Marketing: Code Refactor Project

-Create a codebase that follows accessibility standards, is SEO-optimized, and concise
+Take the code provided and refactor the code using semantic HTML elements for accessibility; verify all links work; code is concise; and is SEO-optimized to create an optimal user experience

 ## Motivation
-My motivation and reason for refracturing the code was to get more comfortable with reading code and figuring out how the code could be improved.
+My motivation for refracturing the code was to get comfortable with reading code; implementing semantic HTML elements, and figuring out how the code could be improved upon.

-This project solves three problems: 1). it follows accessibility guidelines to give an optimal UX for everyone who visits the site.
-2).
-Make concise and descriptive code to assist future developers who may work on the site to make changes easily with the readable code 3).
-Making the site accessible allows the company to rank higher on SEO.
-Which in turn, can lead to more traffic on their website.

 During this project I learned, how to solve the issue of divergent branches; how adding semantics makes it easier to understand the structure of a webpage; and how descriptive classes and IDs can help a future developer decipher what is what.

 ## Description

-Refactored starter code to increase UX by doing the following:
+This project solves four problems:

+  * It follows accessibility guidelines to give an optimal user experience for everyone who visits the site.

+  * Makes the code easy to read

+  * Makes concise and descriptive code to assist future developers who may work on the site to make changes easily

+  *  Making the site accessible allows the company to rank higher on SEO.
+Which in turn, can lead to more traffic on their website and increased revenue.

+# Changes Made

 * Replaced div elements with semantic elements to make the code easier to read and understand